MrkTheCoder/BookLibrary_WCF_React/README.md

  - Books
  - Borrowers

 The final app will let borrowers see the list of available books in the library and borrow some of them.
 This project is for learning purposes so none of these books, borrowers, or even the Library itself are real!

-You are very welcome to join our learning journey on this project and join our team.
-We are looking forward to making new friends!
+👩‍💻You are very welcome to join our learning journey on this project and join our team.
+We are looking forward to making new friends!👨‍💻
 <br />

 ## Project Goals